benc-uk/smilr/README.md

  - A working example of microservices design
  - Use of containers, Docker & Kubernetes
  - No-SQL and document stores over traditional relational databases
+ - CQRS (Command & Query Responsibility Segregation) to seprate read and write stores
  - Development and deployment challenges of single page applications
  - Platform services for application hosting
  - Using serverless technology to support or provide services
  - Use of an open source application stack such as Angular and Node.js
  - RESTful API design
+ - The Actor model as an alternative to a traditonal data model

 ---